Force over Distance: Chapter 16

 “Yes sir.”
 Greer pushed away from the doorframe.

 Twenty minutes later, Young made short work of cracking Rush's password for Eli.
 The scientist had absently typed it enough times while their thoughts were linked that Young had a sense of what the keystrokes should be.
-From there, it was just a matter of relaxing and letting his fingers do the work before passing the computer over to Eli, who had taken up a cross-legged position on the gurney adjacent to Rush.
+From there, it was a matter of relaxing and letting his fingers do the work before passing the computer over to Eli, who’d taken up a cross-legged position on the adjacent gurney.

 “This is weird,” was Eli's first comment.